sumeetpalsingh/NGS_Course/Preparation/Session3_Preparation.md

-In this session, we will perform detailed analysis of RNA-Seq. count data and perform
+In this session, we will perform detailed analysis of RNA-Seq. count data and provide an introduction to ATAC-Seq. analysis

 RNA-Seq.
 Analysis
 ==================================